ChrisAmandier/digital-garden/_pages/about.md

 I've been following zettlekasten practices since September 2022, though I often find myself slacking off.

-For zettlekasten, you're supposed to put concepts into your own words and synthesize your own thoughts based on what you've read.
-That's the real secret sauce of zettlekasten.
+For zettlekasten, you're supposed to put concepts into your own words and synthesize your thoughts based on what you've read.
+That's the real secret sauce of the method.
+By the time you're done taking notes, you've already done the research and a lot of the writing for whatever you create, be they blog posts, articles, podcast episodes, or books.

-But, especially when you're taking notes on the fly, it's easy to just paste a quote of what you're reading into your notes and move on.
-It's better than just *not* making a note of what you've read, but it prevents your notes from being as useful as they could be.
+But, especially when you're taking notes on the fly, it's easy to paste a quote of what you're reading into your notes and move on.
+It's better than *not* making a note of what you've read, but it prevents your notes from being as useful as they could be.

 That's where this digital garden comes in.